jtolchard/SCANS/README.md

   Various configurable images that support the different versions and builds of Python, and its dependencies.
 SCANS uses Python 3.7 and 3.9 depending on the module.

 ### Ports
 Each SCANS docker module is assigned a unique network port for communication.
 These ports can be fully isolated in the docker network sandbox, or be exposed and mapped to ports of the local interface of the host machine.
-This is achieved with the "port expose" line of the docker-compose file.
 The specific ports used by a module are defined in the related docker-compose file and are reflected in the relevant Prometheus database .yml configuration file.
-By default, these are:
+They are fully customizable but by default, these are:

 - 9090: Prometheus short-retention time database
 - 9091: Prometheus long-retention time database